-- · Keep the strapping on at all times, even at night. - Move your fingers whilst wearing the strapping to prevent your joints from becoming stiff. - Elevate your hand to heart height in the early days after your injury to help reduce the swelling. - Avoid contact sports for six weeks after injury.
+- Keep the strapping on at all times, even at night.
+The strapping should just be removed for hygiene purposes. - Move your fingers whilst wearing the strapping to prevent your joints from becoming stiff. - Elevate your affected hand in the early days after your injury to help reduce the swelling. - Avoid contact sports for six weeks after injury.